Hyrlos/CERN_application_todo-web-app/README.md

 It was an interesting project, and I tried to provide a good overview of my knowledge.
 I hope you will appreciate the work that has been done.
-I completed it during my free time, and now I need to continue working on my PhD thesis manuscript.